 Personal liability coverage is a part of a standard renters policy.
-The policy may help pay if you are found legally responsible for someone’s injuries or property damage, subject to the terms of the policy.
+In the event that you’re found legally responsible for someone’s injuries or property damage, the policy may help pay for defense costs and reparations, up to the liability limit.
+Coverage is subject to the terms of the policy.
 Liability can also cover you off your premises.

 Medical payments are a small limit coverage between $500 – $10,000 typically.
-Med pay is designed to pay reasonable medical expenses if a guest of your home is injured.
-The coverage is generally used to keep others from filing lawsuits against you.
+Medical payments coverage is designed to pay reasonable medical expense if a guest of your home is injured.
+Med pay coverage is generally used to keep others from filing a lawsuit against you.

 Imagine that you cut the roof off of your home or apartment and turn the place upside down.
-All items that fall out would be considered “contents.”
+The items that fall out are considered your “contents.”

 Contents insurance includes pretty much anything in your home that you’d take with you if you were to move.
 However, there is no coverage for vehicles, boats, or anything subject to registration.

-Any parts intended for use on a vehicle, installed or not, are also excluded contents.
+Car parts are excluded, whether they are installed or not.
 You can read more about where to find coverage for car parts in our last blog.

-Permanently attached fixtures are not part of your contents and are considered part of the structure.
+Permanently attached fixtures are considered part of the structure.
+Not part of your contents.

 High-Risk Items for Contents Insurance

 There are some high-risk items when it comes to contents insurance.
-Small, high-value items are targeted because they are worth the most and are the easiest to take.
+High-value items are worth the most and they are the easiest to take, so they are primary targets for intruders.
 If you think about it, jewelry, watches, furs, cash, securities, guns, and other high value, collectible items come to mind.

 Insurance companies limit the coverage for these highly sought for items.
 Each policy is different, and each of these items has its own sub-limit as to how much the insurance company will pay for claims in regards to these items.